-The coronavirus pandemic did not just put our lives on hold, but it also emptied out our roadways due to statewide lockdowns.
+The coronavirus pandemic not only put our lives on hold but also emptied our roadways due to statewide lockdowns.
 However, pretty soon, as case rates drop and vaccinations increase, Californians will start commuting to work again after more than a year of being cooped up indoors.
-The Los Angeles Times reports that legislators in California and across the country are introducing a number of bills to curb speed and enhance road safety for all users.
+The Los Angeles Times reports that legislators in California and across the country are introducing several bills to curb speed and enhance road safety for all users.

 Laws Against Speeding